strvcom/android-chat-component/component_send_widget.md

 ### Notification configuration
-- `largeIconRes: Int` - custom large icon that is shown in the ticker and notification
+- `largeIconRes: Int` - custom large icon resource id that is shown in the ticker and notification
-- `smallIconProgressRes: Int` - custom small icon to use in the notification layouts in a progress state
+- `smallIconProgressRes: Int` - custom small icon resource id to use in the notification layouts in a progress state
-- `smallIconSuccessRes: Int` - custom small icon to use in the notification layouts in a success state
+- `smallIconSuccessRes: Int` - custom small icon resource id to use in the notification layouts in a success state
-- `smallIconErrorRes: Int` - custom small icon to use in the notification layouts in an error state
+- `smallIconErrorRes: Int` - custom small icon resource id to use in the notification layouts in an error state